MokryPatrik/stimm/docs/developer-guide/integration-examples.md

 This section provides practical examples of integrating Stimm into your own applications using the recommended communication protocols.

+## Development Testing

+Before diving into integration examples, you may want to test your Stimm instance with a softphone.
+This is especially useful during development and validation.

+### Testing with a Softphone

+You can use a softphone (e.g., MicroSIP, Linphone, Zoiper) to call your Stimm instance directly if you have a public SIP server.
+This is useful for development and validation.

+For production SIP integration, see the [SIP Integration for Deployed Instances](#sip-integration-for-deployed-instances) section below.

 ## WebRTC with LiveKit

 Stimm uses [LiveKit](https://livekit.io/) as its real‑time audio engine.
 LiveKit provides a robust WebRTC stack that handles media streaming, signaling, and room management.
 To build a custom client that interacts with Stimm agents, you should connect directly to LiveKit via its client SDKs.